Multiple sclerosis: Epidemiology

 MS is the most common autoimmune disorder of the central nervous system.
-The latest estimation of the total number of people with MS was 2.8 million globally, with a prevalence of 36 per 100,000 people.
+The latest estimation of the total number of people with MS was 2.9 million globally as of 2023, with a prevalence of 36 per 100,000 people.
 Moreover, prevalence varies widely in different regions around the world.
-In Africa, there are 5 people per 100,000 diagnosed with MS, compared to South East Asia where the prevalence is 9 per 100,000, 112 per 100,000 in the Americas, and 133 per 100,000 in Europe.
+In Africa, there are five people per 100,000 diagnosed with MS, compared to South East Asia where the prevalence is nine per 100,000, 112 per 100,000 in the Americas, and 133 per 100,000 in Europe.
+Nearly one million people in the United States have MS.

 Increasing rates of MS may be explained simply by better diagnosis.
-Studies on populational and geographical patterns have been common and have led to a number of theories about the cause.
+Studies on population and geographical patterns have been common and have led to a number of theories about the cause.

 MS usually appears in adults in their late twenties or early thirties but it can rarely start in childhood and after 50 years of age.
 The primary progressive subtype is more common in people in their fifties.
 Similarly to many autoimmune disorders, the disease is more common in women, and the trend may be increasing.
-As of 2008, globally it is about two times more common in women than in men.
+As of 2020, globally it is about two times more common in women than in men, and the ratio of women to men with MS is as high as 4:1 in some countries.
 In children, it is even more common in females than males, while in people over fifty, it affects males and females almost equally.